p2-inc/keycloak-orgs/README.md

 During the first run, some initial migrations steps will occur:
 - Database migrations will be run to add the tables for use by the JPA entities.
 These have been tested with H2 and Postgres.
 Other database types may fail.
 - Initial `realm-management` client roles (`view-organizations` and `manage-organizations`) will be be added to each realm.

+### Admin UI
-- In Admin Console, Go to `Realm Settings` -> `Themes` page and select `phasetwo.v2`.
-Then "Organizations" section will be available in the left navigation.
+If you are using the extension as bundled in the [Docker image](https://quay.io/repository/phasetwo/phasetwo-keycloak?tab=tags) or by building our [Admin UI theme](https://github.com/p2-inc/keycloak-ui), you must take an additional step in order to show that theme.
+In the Admin Console UI, go to the *Realm Settings* -> *Themes* page and select `phasetwo.v2`.
+Then, the "Organizations" section will be available in the left navigation.

 ### Compatibility